 I recently posted about this in the Tofino Facebook group: “These vans seem to become the works of art of our lives.
 They seem to symbolize the way in which we seek to experience our world.
 It is so fun to see how others have modified, decorated and used their camper vans.

 I was able to travel for a month and I saw things I have wanted to see for a long time.
 I have posted before that I started camping in a VW Eurovan, since then, I’ve had a Class A, an Airstream trailer, a Class C, and I am back to a… pop-top camper van!
-I found that no matter how far from home I travelled to find myself, I am still lost…No matter how much I travel to escape my personal challenges, the demons still follow.
+I found that no matter how far from home I traveled to find myself, I am still lost…No matter how much I travel to escape my personal challenges, the demons still follow.
 But, it is all tremendous fun and free in this van.”

 I also have learned how little I really need, less is more, and simple is best because it allows you to see and experience where you are.
 Camping is a very inexpensive way to travel.
-When travelling I have learned to enjoy the journey, and to explore and adventure in new places.
+When traveling I have learned to enjoy the journey, and to explore and adventure in new places.
 I have met wonderful people from different walks of life, and I have made friends on the road.

 It has given me comfort, safety and nimble access to beautiful places in our world.
 The Tofino is a wonderful conversation starter as well and I made new friends simply by people’s curiosity about it.
 With the top popped and doors open, it looks like it might be a flying space-ship, so that is a wonderful way to meet people.